Skip to content

 Affiliate income

-Affiliate commissions usually arrive monthly from a few places: Amazon, ShareASale, Impact, RewardStyle, brand-direct programs, etc. They are creator income.
+Affiliate commissions usually arrive monthly from a few places: Amazon Associates, ShareASale, Impact, LTK (LIKEtoKNOW.it / RewardStyle), brand-direct programs, etc. They are creator income.

 • Track the source program and payout date